TechPrimers/spring-boot-graphql-query-example/README.md

 # Spring Boot with GraphQL Query Example

-Update: Upgraded to Java 11 and Graph QL to 5+ version dependency
+Update: Upgraded to Java 17, Spring Boot to 3+ and Graph QL to 5+ version dependency

 ## Book Store
 - `/rest/books` is the REST resource which can fetch Books information